 Recent media attention to individual patients' expanded access requests has resulted in the introduction of legislation at the local and national level referred to as "Right to Try" laws, such as the Right to Try Act, which are intended to give patients access to unapproved therapies.
 New and emerging legislation regarding expanded access to unapproved drugs for life-threatening illnesses could negatively impact our business in the future.
-In addition, during 2014, we were the target of an active and disruptive social media campaign related to a request for access to brincidofovir.
+In addition, during 2014, we were the target of an active and disruptive social media campaign related to a request for access to BCV.
 If we experience similar social media campaigns in the future, we may experience significant disruption to our business which could result in losses.

-A possible consequence of both activism and legislation in this area is the need for us to initiate an unanticipated expanded access program or to make brincidofovir more widely available sooner than anticipated.
+A possible consequence of both activism and legislation in this area is the need for us to initiate an unanticipated expanded access program or to make DSTAT or BCV more widely available sooner than anticipated.
 We are a small company with limited resources and unanticipated trials or access programs could result in diversion of resources from our primary goals.

 In addition, patients who receive access to unapproved drugs through compassionate use or expanded access programs have life-threatening illnesses and have exhausted all other available therapies.
-The risk for serious adverse events in this patient population is high which could have a negative impact on the safety profile of brincidofovir, which could cause significant delays or an inability to successfully commercialize brincidofovir, which could materially harm our business.
-We may also need to restructure or pause ongoing compassionate use and/or expanded access programs in order to perform the controlled clinical trials required for regulatory approval and successful commercialization of brincidofovir, which could prompt adverse publicity or other disruptions related to current or potential participants in such programs.
+The risk for serious adverse events in this patient population is high which could have a negative impact on the safety profile of DSTAT and BCV, which could cause significant delays or an inability to successfully commercialize DSTAT and BCV, which could materially harm our business.
+We may also need to restructure or pause ongoing compassionate use and/or expanded access programs in order to perform the controlled clinical trials required for regulatory approval and successful commercialization of DSTAT and BCV, which could prompt adverse publicity or other disruptions related to current or potential participants in such programs.
+The BCV compassionate use program is expected to end in mid-2020 when the current clinical supply is no longer available.